kragen/peg-bootstrap/peg.md

 [Ierusalemschy][ier] gives this grammar for parsing Excel-style CSV files:

-    (in the LPEG notation with captures)
+    # in the LPEG notation with captures:
     record     <- (<field> (',' <field>)*)->{} (%nl / !.)
     field      <- <escaped> / <nonescaped>
     nonescaped <- { [^,"%nl]* }